 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-Learn more about Cathy's work at Whatsyourfizz.com.
+Learn more about the book at TheLookUpBook.com.